LispCookbook/cl-cookbook/editor-support.md

 protocol to commmunicate with SBCL, providing IDE capabilities for Common Lisp.

-At the time of writing, for its version 0.1.1, it supports:
+At the time of writing, for its version 0.2.1, it supports:

 - REPL
-- send expressions to the REPL
+- send expressions to the REPL (see the right click menu)
 - interactive debugging
 - documentation
 - find symbol by name

-The version 0.1.1 does not support symbol completion.
+- symbol completion
+- inspector (read-only)

 <img src="assets/jetbrains-slt.png" style="width: 800px" alt="SLT, a good Common Lisp plugin for JetBrains IDEs."/>